Celebrity chef Pete Evans sparks fury for 'dangerous' selfie with anti-vaccination voice

 "Mainstream media are doing their best to use my family as a scapegoat for the Samoan Government, they want us to carry the blame, they want to distract the public from what is really going on," she said in December.

-Associate Professor Danchin said there's a wealth of information about vaccinations that's based on science and evidence that people should prioritise over the views of untrained and inexperienced celebrities.
+Danchin said there was a wealth of information about vaccinations that was based on science and evidence that people should prioritise over the views of untrained and inexperienced celebrities.

-"The National Centre for Immunisation Research and Surveillance has good fact sheets on its website for starters," she said.
+"The National Centre for Immunisation Research and Surveillance has good fact sheets on its website for starters.

 "And we know that the most important thing a person can do if they have questions about vaccinations is to speak to their healthcare practitioner."

-It's advice echoed by Dr Nespolon, who urged people to ignore celebrities and seek out professionals.
+It's advice echoed by Nespolon, who urged people to ignore celebrities and seek out professionals.

-"For anyone potentially persuaded by Mr Evans' Instagram post my message is simple – this isn't just about you and your children," Dr Nespolon said.
+"For anyone potentially persuaded by Mr Evans' Instagram post my message is simple – this isn't just about you and your children.

 "We can only achieve herd immunity and stop the re-emergence of diseases that had earlier been eliminated such as measles if all children's vaccinations are up to date."